sosheskaz/git-back-up/README.md

 you don't want public in the backups.
 Backing up sensitive information with Git Back Up is not recommended; look into an encrypted backup system like [duplicity](http://duplicity.nongnu.org/).

+### Plugins

+* `brew.sh` - For use with macOS homebrew.
+Backs up formulae, casks, and taps.
+Restores same, but also installs homebrew if not present and in `$PATH`.
+* `vscode.sh` - For use with Visual Studio code.
+Backs up extensions (without versions) and settings.
+Restores same.

 ### Please

 Don't save binaries or databases, or anything with massive amounts of data with this.
 Just don't.